justinthec/spl-importer/README.md

 # Installation

-1. Clone this git repo
+1. Download this folder using the "Download ZIP" button on the right side of the repo webpage.

 2. Install Nokogiri -
 (*gem install nokogiri* or whatever your OS needs: http://www.nokogiri.org/tutorials/installing_nokogiri.html)